Forlì: People

-The most well-known painter of the comune was Melozzo da Forlì, who worked in Rome and other Italian cities during the brief years of the High Renaissance.
+The best-known painter of the comune was Melozzo da Forlì, who worked in Rome and other Italian cities during the brief years of the High Renaissance.
 Other Forlivese painters were: Ansuino da Forlì, Marco Palmezzano, Francesco Menzocchi, and Livio Agresti.
-Together, they formed the Forlì painting school.
+Together they formed the Forlì painting school.
 Carlo Cignani was not born in Forlì (but near Forlì), but painted important works there.